 After completion of the course elsewhere, the student must request from the registrar at the school where the course was taken that a transcript be sent to the Office of Registration and Records at Butler University.
 The student should check their transcript or a transfer credit report on My.Butler to ensure that the transfer credit was processed.
-If the transfer credit does not appear in My.Butler in a reasonable time, inquire at the Butler University Office of Registration be sent to the COPHS.
+If the transfer credit does not appear in My.Butler in a reasonable time, inquire at the Butler University Office of Registration and Records to verify receipt of the transcript and to request that an evaluation be sent to the COPHS.
 This allows the College as well as the Office of Registration and Records to record the completion of the work.